-OTC requires that all new students attend the classroom style seminar, STAR.
-We strongly recommend students transferring to OTC to attend as well.
+OTC requires all new students attend the Student Advising & Registration (STAR) seminar.
+We strongly recommend students transferring to OTC attend as well.

 - How to access resources for self-placement

 - How to schedule and register for classes

 - How to set-up payment for your classes

 You will also have an opportunity to get your picture taken for your OTC SmartCard following the seminar.